metaleap/gogen-dump/README.md

 - **Package path** can be file-system (dir or file) path (rel/abs) or Go import path
 - *If* the very next arg is some `my-output-file-name.go`, then that one will be written instead of the default `@serializers.gen.go`.
 - Optionally, all the following args each name a struct type-def to be processed (recommended) — if none, *all* declared in your package will be processed (undesirable)
-- (Some more exotic flags are offered, see bottom of this doc)
+- (Some more exotic flags to be appended last are also offered, see bottom of this doc)

 For each (specified) `struct` that has any serializable fields at all, the following methods are generated: